 Another subject worth discussing is the radio's communication configuration.
 The serial ports of both the radio and the computer must be set to the same baud rate, parity, and number of start and stop bits.
-Check your radio's documentation and configure your software or use the PC-DOS/MS-DOS MODE command as described in the computer manual.
+Check your radio's documentation and configure your software and the radio to have identical communications settings.